Plaristote/sharepoint-ruby/README.md

 sharepoint-ruby
 ===============
 A ruby client for Sharepoint's REST API.
 Still a work in progress.
+Currently, the API is purely read-only.
+I intent to add features to save, refresh objects, and add/remove objects from a collection.

 How to use
 ===============